 Rule 2: The single competitive edge of one intern over another is how much they “know”.
 Not about how technically competent they are, how hard they work and how much they are liked.
 There are three things you need to “know”:

 – What matters

 – When matters

 Rule 3: If you want a promotion, be that person you want to be promoted to long before the promotion is due.
-If you want to be a full time analyst, you need to display all the qualities of one during your summer internship.
-If you want to be an associate, you need to take responsibility, assume leadership, take initiatives and perform all the tasks of an associate during your analyst year long before you get promoted.
-This rule works in every single desk, every single division in every single firm with no exception.
-Perception creates reality, you need to implant the perception that “Oh, this guy will actually make a very good associate” into your boss and your team’s minds long before the opportunity arises, and once there is a chance for promotion comes by, you’ll be the first one to be considered.
+If you want to be a full-time analyst, you need to display all the qualities of one during your summer internship.
+If you want to be an associate, you need to take responsibility, assume leadership, take the initiative and perform all the tasks of an associate during your analyst year long before you get promoted.
+This rule works in every single desk, every single division in every single firm, with no exception.
+Perception creates reality.
+You need to sow the perception that “Oh, this guy will actually make an excellent associate” into your boss and your team’s minds long before the opportunity arises.
+Once a chance for promotion comes by, you’ll be the first one to be considered.

-Rule 4: Treat your immediate boss like the one and only God.
+Rule 4: Treat your immediate bosses like the one and only God.
 If they ask you to do something, by all means: